amirrezabahramy/Key-Generator/README.txt

 ***

-To use this application, create a new project using your preferred IDE and replace the "src" folder inside your project with the "src" folder given in this repository. then copy "LICENSE" and "README.txt" in the root of your project.
+To use this application, create a new project using your preferred IDE and replace the "src" folder inside your project folder with the "src" folder given in this repository. then copy "LICENSE" and "README.txt" in the root of your project folder.

 ***